SirNiloc/ravn-realmsync/README.md

 # R.A.V.N. — Realmsync Adventurer Vault Nexus

+**Warning**: R.A.V.N. is currently in active development.
+Features, APIs, and behaviors may change without notice, and temporary server downtime is expected during updates.
+While data loss is unlikely, it is still possible—always keep local backups of your characters to ensure nothing is lost.

+**West Marches Usage**: R.A.V.N. is my little side project for Westmarches/Sandbox-style campaigns, where players move between multiple parties, sessions, and worlds.
+The system provides a path for transferring characters across servers and preserving identity and progression.
+(A select few GMs have additional tools for tracking updates, continuity, reports, and cross-session consistency - feature not currently live, still in closed testing - direct any questions to me (SirNiloc) or Scop3Cr33p)

 Cloud-connected character import/export for Foundry VTT.

 R.A.V.N. links your Foundry world to the Hero Vault service so you can safely save characters to a personal cloud vault and pull them back into any server later.
 Use it as a reliable import/export path instead of juggling JSON files.